 Option 2: The type-x CSS is a new type CSS

-[High] Updated Proposal 2-8: The size of the second DCI format for multicast can be configured by RRC signalling for RRC_CONNECTED UEs (similar as the configuration of the size of DCI format 2_0/2_1/2_4/2_5/2_6).
+[High] Updated Proposal 2-8: The size of the second DCI format for multicast can be configured by RRC signalling for RRC_CONNECTED UEs (similar as the configuration for the size alignment among DCI format 2_0/2_1/2_4/2_5/2_6).

+It is up to network implementation to ensure different UEs in the same MBS group have the same understanding on the configurable DCI fields of the second DCI format for multicast.

 Company Views (5th round of inputs)